-Kerning may not be something you’d usually associate with cool, but it’s something we (on the Wordbank print media team) feel pretty passionate about.
-If you’re not sure what it means, kerning is the typographic process of adjusting the space between characters.
+Kerning typography may not be something you’d usually associate with cool, but it’s something that some find interesting.
+For those who need a refresher, kerning is the typographic process of adjusting the space between characters.
 For example, moving the characters closer makes combinations such as VA, MW, TA, and WA, look better.
 And what’s not ‘kool’ about that?

 Technology has significantly altered, but not eliminated, the art of typography.
 Many terms and conventions have fallen by the wayside but, on a multi-lingual typesetting team, typography is still a crucial part of what we do and you’ll frequently hear us talking about: